spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202106.0/marketplace/orders/managing-marketplace-orders.md

 * **New**—the initial order state.
 * **Canceled**—the state of the order after it is canceled by the customer on the Storefront or by a Back Office user.
 * **Sent to Merchant**—the state of the order when the payment is made and the marketplace order was successfully split into the merchant orders.
 The corresponding merchant got notified about the new order.
 * When you select **Pay**, the order state becomes *Paid*.
-After a while, the status of the order changes to _Sent to Merchant_.
+After a while, the status of the order changes to *Sent to Merchant*.
 * When you select **Cancel**, the order state becomes *Canceled*.
 * When you select **Close**, the order state becomes *Closed*.
-* If the customer returns the ordered items: when you select **Return**, the state becomes _Waiting for return_.
+* If the customer returns the ordered items: when you select **Return**, the state becomes *Waiting for return*.
 The merchant needs to execute the return in the Merchant Portal.
-* Once the return is executed for the merchant order in the Merchant Portal, the state becomes _Refunded_.
+* Once the return is executed for the merchant order in the Merchant Portal, the state becomes *Refunded*.

 **Tips & tricks**
-To change the state of all the items inside a shipment at once, click **the next available state** in the _Trigger all matching states of order inside this shipment_ section of the corresponding shipment.
+To change the state of all the items inside a shipment at once, click **the next available state** in the *Trigger all matching states of order inside this shipment* section of the corresponding shipment.

-For reference information about the _Orders_ and _View Order: [order ID]_ pages, on this page, see
+For reference information about the *Orders* and *View Order: [order ID]* pages, on this page, see:

 * [Orders page](#orders-page)
-* [View Order: [order ID]]()
+* [View Order: [order ID]](#view-order-order-id)

 ## Creating a marketplace return